Transport in the Netherlands: Merchant marine

-Inland waters & shipping
+Inland waters

 6,237 km of rivers and canals are navigable for ships of 50 tons.
 Some 3,740 km of this consists of canals.
 At least 4,326 km of waterways are usable by craft up to 400 metric ton capacity, and over 3,000 km are usable by ships up to 1,250 metric ton capacity.
 Although another source states that all of 6,230 km is navigable for craft up to 400 tons, and over 4,000 km is usable by ships up to 1,500 metric ton capacity.

 The Dutch inland shipping fleet is the biggest in Europe.
 Consisting of some 7,000 vessels, it takes a share of 35% of the national total annual freight transport, and as much as 80% of bulk transport.
 Also two thirds of all inland water freight transports within the EU, and 40% of the EU's inland container shipping, pass through the Netherlands.
 All in all the Netherlands has so many waterways that virtually all major industrial areas and population centres can be reached by water via inland ports (200) and transhipment terminals (350).